jumpinjackie/mapguide-maestro/Maestro.MapPublisher/README.md

    * You must provide a `Source` property that contains the following properties:
       * `Origin`: Right now, this must always be `LayerDefinition`
       * `LayerDefinition`: The Layer Definition to download GeoJSON data from.
 The publisher will also attempt basic conversion of the styles defined for use in `OpenLayers` or `Leaflet` subject to various limitations (see below).
 If property mappings are defined in this Layer Definition, they will make this layer selectable and allow for display of its attributes in a popup when any feature from this layer is selected in the interactive map.
+      * `Precision`: Optional.
+If specified, coordinates are capped at the specified number of decimal places, reducing overall file size of the GeoJSON file as a result (those extra decimals add up!).
+If not specified, coordinates are output as-is, which in some cases may be up to 15 decimal places, which is probably excessive.
       * `LoadAsVectorTiles`: If `true`, extra setup code will be generated so that the GeoJSON data is loaded as on-the-fly vector tiles (using the [geojson-vt library](https://github.com/mapbox/geojson-vt)).
 This is an option you generally want to activate for big GeoJSON data sources (size or feature count).
 Not supported in the `Leaflet` template.

 # Limitations